zephyrr/ESPresense.github.io/companion.md

 ### Setup Mqtt
-Espresense and Espresense rely on MQTT to function - this guide to the companion assumes you have an MQTT connectoin and it is set up Espresense already.
+Espresense and Espresense Companion rely on MQTT to function - this guide to the companion assumes you have an MQTT connection and it is set up for Espresense already.
 If you have not - go here to set that up: https://mosquitto.org/.
 Then

 Once that is set up, go to your MQTT addon and write down the host, port (default is 1883), username and password.